kadena-io/kadena-docs/docs/Public-Chain-Docs.md

 **Guides**

-- [3 Key Concepts](key-concepts): A few things to know in order to more safely manage your KDA
-- [Exchange Summary](exchange-summary): A summary of notable features that are supported by exchanges that trade KDA
-- [Chainweaver User Guide](Chainweaver-Support): Official support resource for using Chainweaver
 - <a href="https://medium.com/kadena-io/beginners-guide-to-kadena-accounts-keysets-fb7f32104291" target="_blank">Beginner's Guide to Accounts & Keysets</a>: Brief description of keys, keysets, accounts and how they work in Kadena
 - <a href="https://medium.com/kadena-io/kadena-public-blockchain-getting-started-with-transfers-153bf87d6824" target="_blank">Getting Started with Transfers</a>: Brief description of transfer types and tools
 - "<a href="https://medium.com/kadenacoin/how-to-generate-a-kda-address-fd009a06ea05" target="_blank">How to generate a KDA address</a>": Article by <a href="https://medium.com/@Thanos_42" target="_blank">Thanos</a> (Community contribution)